AjnoEO/rslfont/readme.txt

 This font has a homepage where this archive and other versions may be found: https://fontstruct.com/fontstructions/show/2567074

-*NOTE: “Symbol Font For RSL | Шрифт РЖЯ” was originally cloned (copied) from the FontStruction “Symbol Font For ASL” (https://fontstruct.com/fontstructions/show/790283) by “aslfont”, which is licensed under a Creative Commons Attribution license (http://creativecommons.org/licenses/by/3.0/).
+*NOTE: “5Э.Ё=жДЯ | шрифт ржя” was originally cloned (copied) from the FontStruction “Symbol Font For ASL” (https://fontstruct.com/fontstructions/show/790283) by “aslfont”, which is licensed under a Creative Commons Attribution license (http://creativecommons.org/licenses/by/3.0/).